Medical Terminology Frequently Asked Questions

 There is no separate registration or subscription fee.
 Your course fee gives you access to the course material for 12 months.

 There is no fee for your CEU certificate.
-When you successfully complete the Anatomy and Physiology online course, you will receive a certificate of completion with 9.5 CEUs.
+When you successfully complete the Medical Terminology online course, you will receive a certificate of completion with 9.5 CEUs.

 College transcripts are only issued for students who registered for this option.
 They are available approximately 3-4 weeks after you complete the course.
 Upon successful completion, a sealed official transcript and an unofficial transcript will be mailed to you directly from Pima Community College (PCC) to the address you provided at registration.
 The unofficial transcript will be mailed in a separate envelope.
 You may provide your academic institution with the sealed official transcript.
 If your institution requires transcripts to be mailed directly to them, you may request a duplicate official transcript online.